 Opioid abuse is prevalent in today’s society, resulting in a nationwide health crisis.
-A recent study shows that there is now a link between opioid abuse and a term called “anxiety sensitivity”, which is a fear of anxiety-related physical sensations.
+A study now shows that there is a link between opioid abuse and a term called “anxiety sensitivity”, which is a fear of anxiety-related physical sensations.

 Anxiety comes with a host of physical side effects.
 Racing heartbeat, shallow breathing, nausea or upset stomach, and excessive sweating are all symptoms of anxiety.
 Those who suffer from anxiety sensitivity have a fear of experiencing the behavior or physiological reactions caused by anxiety.